Welcome to McDougall United Church

 We are rooted in worship that continues to reflect a pioneering spirit through innovative and traditional liturgies, variety in music, and the active engagement of the worshipper.

-We are committed to accepting into fellowship and, according to their gifts, into leadership, persons of any race, gender, transgender, age, sexual orientation, gender identity or expression or disability.
+We are committed to welcoming into community and, according to their gifts, into leadership, persons of any ability, race, age, sexual orientation, gender, and gender identity or expression.

 We are dedicated to programs, services and opportunities which nurture spiritual and theological growth, and which demand that we work toward a more just and compassionate society.